-Financial institutions especially the depositing taking ones operate in a very competitive environment across the globe.
-This has seen these institutions adopt different strategies in order to edge their competitors such as adoption of technology, transformation leadership, strategic partnerships, rebranding strategy as well as corporate culture strengthening.
-Anzar, (2003) asserts that the prevailing culture of an organization distinguishes good entities from bad ones and provides a high degree of organizational performance; quality of service, customer satisfaction as well as product quality directly relates to a strong corporate culture.
+Financial institutions operate in a very competitive environment across the globe.
+This has seen these institutions adopt different strategies in order to edge their competitors such as adoption of new technology, transformation leadership, strategic partnerships, rebranding strategy as well as corporate culture strengthening.
+Anzar, (2023) asserts that the prevailing culture of an organization distinguishes good entities from bad ones and provides a high degree of organizational performance; quality of service, customer satisfaction as well as product quality directly relates to a strong corporate culture.

 O'Reilly (2017) says that "Ford attempted three turnaround efforts over the last 15 years.
-Two of them failed abysmally.
+Two of them failed.
 This last one, under Mulally, finally worked."
 Mulally succeeded because he attacked "the root of the problem: Ford's corporate culture.", In an eleven-year study of 207 large organizations, Kotter and Heskett (2016) in their book Corporate Culture and Performance demonstrate that there is a positive effect of an adaptive culture on performance.
-KCB has evolved and adjusted continuously to the environment over the last ten years, moving from a loss-making organization, reporting a loss of Kshs.
-3 billion in 2017 to profit making organization reporting a profit of Kshs.
-19.6 billion after tax in 2021 Annual Financial Reports (2013 - 2021).
-This provides an interesting area of study on the linkage between Kenya commercial bank's business success and corporate culture.
+KCB has evolved and adjusted continuously to the environment over the last fifteen years, moving from a loss-making organization, reporting a loss of Kshs.
+765 million in 2000 to a profit-making organization reporting a profit of Kshs.
+19.6 billion after tax in 2021 (Annual Financial Reports 2021).
+This provides an interesting area of study on the link between the Bank's business success and corporate culture.

-Since the year 2010, KCB has realized better performance in her operations as demonstrated in her significant asset base, branch network, market share, top notch technology adoption and treasury management (CBK, 2010).
-In view of the foregoing a number of interesting questions arise; does the financial institution ride on the corporate culture in explaining her performance?
-To what extent are involvement culture, consistency, adoptability and mission cultures associated with bank's performance?
+In view of the foregoing a number of interesting questions arise; does the financial institution ride on the corporate culture in explaining its performance?
+To what extent are involvement culture, consistency, adaptability and mission cultures associated with bank's performance?
 This study is interested in answering these questions by interrogating the effect of corporate culture on the performance of the KCB.